systemd/systemd/docs/USER_RECORD.md

 `imagePath` → A string with an absolute file system path to the file, directory or block device to use for storage backing the home directory.
-If the `luks` storage is used this refers to the loopback file or block device node to store the LUKS volume on.
+If the `luks` storage is used, this refers to the loopback file or block device node to store the LUKS volume on.
 For `fscrypt`, `directory`, `subvolume` this refers to the directory to bind mount as home directory on login.
 Not defined for `classic` or `cifs`.